Primary tabs

 Feedback

 Students will receive written and oral feedback on a formative essay submitted during Michaelmas Term.
-They will receive written feedback on their examination answers, their assessed coursework essay and on their dissertation.
-Students receive written termly progress reports.
+They will receive written feedback on their assessed coursework and on their dissertation.
+Students will be required to submit a dissertation proposal to be discussed with their dissertation supervisor and deliver an oral presentation about their dissertation plans, and receive feedback on this.
+Students will also receive written termly progress reports.

 Assessment